SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

  - **Business Impact:**
    - NO: "_Reduced the number of support tickets_"
    - YES: "_Reduced the number of support tickets by 10% for users in the experiment, resulting in **$2M annualized cost savings**._"

+**Info to include:** Tools used, Industry worked in, of users supported (Artists?
+Accountants?
+Executives?), Geographic area worked, Size of company, Size of department, Size of team.

 If possible put links that prove those metrics and statements.